ahd3r/ai-setup/README.md

 opencode run "Install all from ~/repos/trailofbits/skills to opencode.json config, include skills, mcps and agents.
 Exclude skill, mcp or agent, if already presented" opencode run "Install all from ~/repos/skills-directory/skill-codex to opencode.json config, include skills, mcps and agents.
 Exclude skill, mcp or agent, if already presented" opencode run "Install all from ~/repos/upstash/context7 to opencode.json config, include skills, mcps and agents.
-Exclude skill, mcp or agent, if already presented" opencode run "Install all from ~/repos/microsoft/skills to opencode.json config, include skills, mcps and agents.
 Exclude skill, mcp or agent, if already presented" opencode run "Install all from ~/repos/anthropics/skills to opencode.json config, include skills, mcps and agents.
 Exclude skill, mcp or agent, if already presented" opencode run "Install all from ~/repos/feiskyer/claude-code-settings to opencode.json config, include skills, mcps and agents.
 Exclude skill, mcp or agent, if already presented" opencode run "Install all from ~/repos/openai/skills to opencode.json config, include skills, mcps and agents.
 Exclude skill, mcp or agent, if already presented"